Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

     -profile docker
 ```

-A standalone Assembly pipeline creates *de novo* assembly sequences, without any reference files.
+A standalone Assembly pipeline creates _de novo_ assembly sequences, without any reference files.
 It requires the FASTQ files, and a sample sheet listing the barcodes and corresponding expected DNA (plasmid) length (in kbp).
 The results are saved in the `results/dir4_assembly` directory.

+Note that sometimes the assembled sequence is made up of two consecutive sequences of the reference (with double length).
+This "duplication" happens when reads are derived from random segments of a circular sequence, such as a plasmid, and joined by an assembler.
+Canu, the assembler, tries to identify whether the sequence is duplicated, but this automatic identification is not always successful.

 ## Notes